• Skip to primary navigation

 Best Time to Visit Jamaica

-Did you know: Over 4 ½ million people visit Jamaica each year?
+Did you know: Over 4 陆 million people visit Jamaica each and every year?

 With Jamaica’s warm temperatures, clear turquoise waters, and incredible food, statistics show that the number increases annually.

-However, Jamaica’s weather in December is delightful with lowering humidity during this time of year.
+However, Jamaica’s weather in December is delightful with lowering humidity during this time of year so pack some light and cool clothing.

-The reason why prices are lower during this time is that it’s during the height of Hurricane season, so some of the best hotels in Jamaica and even popular airlines lower their prices to bring in more customers.
+The reason why prices are lower during this time is that it’s slighly after the height of Hurricane season, so some of the best hotels in Jamaica and even popular airlines will lower their prices to bring in more customers.

-However, you might need to alter your beach day plans due to an impending storm.
+Keep in mind that you may need to alter your beach day plans due to an impending storm.
+This could mean staying indoors or looking for shelter.

 If you’re on a budget, don’t go on vacation to Jamaica during their high season which is typically from mid-December through April.

-During this time many people are trying to escape the frigid temperatures up north and spring break.
+Especially in the month of December, during this time that many people are trying to escape the frigid temperatures up north and spring break.

-If partying with the Spring break crowds during the holiday season doesn’t excite you try visiting Jamaica between April and June.
+If partying with the Spring break crowds during the holiday season doesn’t excite, you may want to try visiting Jamaica between April and June instead.

 This is when the crowds begin to taper down, and the first rainy season begins, so not only will prices to Jamaica start to come down, the crowds will be dissipating too.

-Venturing outside of its main tourist hotspots of Montego Bay, Ocho Rios, and Negril may offer fewer crowds and some hidden cultural gems.
-You can find some amazing travel deals as well.
+Venturing outside of the main tourist hotspots of Montego Bay, Ocho Rios, and Negril will offer much fewer tourist activites and some hidden cultural gems.
+You can find some amazing travel deals around this time as well.

-Keep in mind, when in Montego Bay or other parts of the island, especially a non-touristy part, to take the necessary safety precautions, more so if traveling alone or as a couple.
+Keep in mind that when in Montego Bay, or other parts of the island, especially a non-touristy part, to take the necessary safety precautions to avoid any problems, more so if traveling to Jamaica alone or as a couple.

 Every month in Jamaica is the best month to visit Jamaica because there is always something going on that highlights its unique culture.